Jandini/Jandini/README.md

 ## Software Reverse Engineering in DOS

 I modified software which helped me to learn touch typing.
 The software was called "Maszynistka" which translates to "Typist".
 Maszynistka was free to use with the caveat that unregistered version has a splash screen.
-You needed about 15 minutes of your time before you could using it; including the fact you had to press a key on you keyboard multiple times during the splash screen.
+The splash screen is taking about 15 minutes before you can start using the tool.

 I used Turbo Debugger to figure out how to skip the splash screen.
 This is how I did it...